Elizabeth Gillies

-Elizabeth Egan Gillies (born July 26, 1993), also known as Liz Gillies, is an American actress and singer.
-She began her career as a teenager and made her Broadway debut in the musical 13 (2008).
-She then received recognition for playing Jade West in the Nickelodeon series Victorious (2010–2013).
-She made her musical debut contributing to the show's soundtrack album and extended plays, all of which appeared on the Billboard 200.
-She also covered "Santa Baby" (2013) with Ariana Grande.
+Elizabeth Egan Gillies (born July 26, 1993) is an American actress and singer.
+She began her acting career as a teenager and made her Broadway debut in the musical 13 (2008).
+She then received recognition for playing Jade West in the Nickelodeon series Victorious (2010–2013) and for voicing Daphne in Nickelodeon's revival of Winx Club (2011–2014).
+She was featured in the soundtrack album of Victorious, which appeared on the Billboard 200.
+She also covered "Santa Baby" (1953) with Ariana Grande in 2013.

-Gillies starred in the horror film Animal (2014) and the comedy film Vacation (2015).
 She starred as the lead singer of a band in the FX comedy series Sex & Drugs & Rock & Roll (2015–2016), performing on two soundtracks for the show.
-She then led The CW reboot of Dynasty (2017–2022) as Fallon Carrington.
-She also starred in the comedy thriller film Arizona (2018) and voiced the titular superhero in the animated film Catwoman: Hunted (2022).
+She then led The CW reboot of Dynasty (2017–2022) as Fallon Carrington, and voiced the titular character in the animated film Catwoman: Hunted (2022).

-In 2021, Gillies released an extended play (EP) with Seth MacFarlane titled Songs from Home.
-She collaborated with MacFarlane on a Christmas studio album, We Wish You the Merriest (2023), released through Republic Records to moderate commercial success.
-In 2025, Gillies returned to the stage in the Westside revival of Little Shop of Horrors.
+Her collaboration with Seth MacFarlane resulted in the extended play Songs from Home (2021) and the Christmas studio album We Wish You the Merriest (2023).
+In 2025, Gillies returned to the stage in the Westside revival of the musical Little Shop of Horrors.

 Early life

 Elizabeth Egan Gillies was born on July 26, 1993, in Haworth, New Jersey, to Dave and Lorraine "Lorrie" (née McCarthy) Gillies.
-She has one younger brother (b.
-1996).
+She has one younger brother.
 Gillies has stated that she has Irish ancestry, and an Italian grandmother and great-grandmother.
 Her paternal grandfather, John Egan Gillies, fought in World War II.

 She attended Northern Valley Regional High School at Demarest for her freshman year, but left to pursue acting and participated in an online high school program.